-Poppers are designed to be cupped at the location of line attachment in order to push water out during moments of retrieve.
-This action causes the popper to maintain a blooping or popping motion on top of the water's surface which attracts attention from several different species of fish.
-The blooping/popping action even causes a noise which mimics the sound of feeding fish!
+Poppers are designed to be cupped at the location of line attachment in order to push water out during moments of retrieval.
+This action causes the popper to maintain a blooping or popping motion on top of the water’s surface, which attracts attention from several different species of fish.
+The blooping/popping action even causes a noise that mimics the sound of feeding fish!
 The design behind popper lures has been thoroughly thought out.

-When using a popper it is best to secure a tight line so that there is no extra movement between the lure and the loop attachments.
+When using a popper, it is best to secure a tight line.
+This ensures that there is no extra movement between the lure and the loop attachments.
 All it takes are small jerking movements to begin the lures popping action!
 How fast or slow you jerk your popper depends upon the fish species you are trying to catch.
-Some fish like largemouth bass prefer a slow retrieve while other fish like mackerel ideally go for a fleeing prey.
+Some fish like largemouth bass prefer a slow retrieve while other fish like mackerel ideally go for fleeing prey.

 Stickbaits are suitable for all types of surface fishing circumstances.
-Cigar shaped lures with a cylindrical body that taper down to a dull point at both ends are a favorite among stickbait users.
+Cigar-shaped lures with a cylindrical body that tapers down to a dull point at both ends are a favorite among stickbait users.
 These lures in particular are extremely versatile and are able to mimic several different types of prey.
-Keep in mind that some stickbaits are built to sink while others are built to float, again which type you choose depends on which fish species you are trying to catch.
+Keep in mind that some stickbaits are built to sink while others are built to float.
+Which type you choose depends on which fish species you are trying to catch.

 “Walking the dog” is a popular technique used by many surface anglers.
 With a little practice, you will be able to master the technique of constantly winding the reel while simultaneously bouncing the rod tip in order to rhythmically cycle through a tight then slacked line.
 This method will result in your stickbait lure “walking” in different directions, first to the left, then to the right, and visa versa creating a floundering action.
 This action resembles that of a wounded baitfish which will instantly attract bigger predators.

-Walkers are available in many different shapes in sizes but they most commonly share a cupped or flat face which creates the illusion of "wings" as they slightly protrude beyond the body of the lure on both sides.
-This type of lure creates a wobbling motion as the wings catch the water's surface on both sides when retrieved slowly.
-This action is perfect for attracting freshwater fish and nocturnal hunters as their waddling motion creates a loud surface commotion.
+Walkers are available in many different shapes in sizes.
+They most commonly share a cupped or flat face which creates the illusion of “wings” as they slightly protrude beyond the body of the lure on both sides.
+This type of lure creates a wobbling motion as the wings catch the water’s surface on both sides when retrieved slowly.
+This action is perfect for attracting freshwater fish and nocturnal hunters as their waddling motion create a loud surface commotion.

 Diving lures are favored due to their versatility!
-They able to suit all different types of fish species tastes, needless to say they come in a variation of sizes and shapes.
-Diving lures are typically made from either plastic or wood and contain a bib or lip of some sort which extends out past the face of the lure pushing against the water allowing it to dive or "swim" during retrieve.
-Smaller bibbed diving lures are designed to dive to a shallow depth while divers with larger bibs are built to sink deeper.
+They are able to suit all different types of fish species tastes.
+Needless to say, they come in a variation of sizes and shapes.
+Diving lures are typically made from either plastic or wood.
+They contain a bib or lip of some sort that extends out past the face of the lure pushing against the water allowing it to dive or “swim” during retrieve.
+Smaller bibbed diving lures are designed to dive to a shallow depth.
+Divers with larger bibs, on the other hand, are built to sink deeper.

 Divers hold the ability to sink, suspend, and even float.
 Sinking divers can reach daring depths while mimicking a slow dying baitfish.
-Suspending divers are meant to hang in front of a fish's face making them nearly impossible to resist.
+Suspending divers are meant to hang in front of a fish’s face making them nearly impossible to resist.
 While floating divers are ideal for snaggy waters as they are able to float upwards over obstructions.
-Keep in mind that it is vital to switch up retrieve fashions when utilising these types of lures.
-As you suspend, hop, walk, or swim your lured fish will be tricked into thinking that the diver is actually escaping bait and will want to bite the line as fast as they can!
+Keep in mind that it is vital to switch up retrieve fashions when utilizing these types of lures.
+As you suspend, hop, walk, or swim, your lured fish will be tricked into thinking that the diver is actually escaping bait.
+It will want to bite the line as fast as they can!
 Utilizing a loose Uni Knot or Perfection Loop at the lures attachment site is key in allowing the diver to swim adequately.